-We gather to move out for the Kingdom together, to be available for God to use us for his purposes as he will, to create a vessel and a people that God can use.
-Over the years, this may take some form of international or domestic ministry service.
+We gather to move out for the Kingdom as God leads, to be available for God to use us for his purposes as he wills, to create a vessel and a people that God can use.
 We do not gather simply to be for ourselves, but also to be available to God for others as he calls us out into a very broken world.
 Coracle exists for Kingdom Action, and we never want to lose sight that ultimately all that we do needs to find its way to be for others.